vbotka/ansible-freebsd-pf/README.md

 stale.
 Therefore let us first configure the rules

 ```
-# ansible-playbook -e 'pf_enable=False' freebsd-pf.yml
+shell> ansible-playbook -e 'pf_enable=False' freebsd-pf.yml
 ```

 and enable the firewall in the second step

 ```
-ansible-playbook -e 'pf_enable=True' freebsd-pf.yml
+shell> ansible-playbook -e 'pf_enable=True' freebsd-pf.yml
 ```

 ## Update the firewall

-Open a ssh connection to the host for the case that something goes wrong.
+Open ssh connection to the host for the case that something goes wrong.
 Update and validate the configuration.
-Do not reload the rules.
+Do not reload the rules

 ```
-ansible-playbook -e 'pfconf_only=yes pfconf_validate=yes' freebsd-pf.yml
+shell> ansible-playbook -e 'pfconf_only=True pfconf_validate=True' freebsd-pf.yml
 ```

-After the configuration has been updated and validated reload the rules.
+Reload the rules after the configuration has been updated and validated

 ```
-ansible srv.example.com -m service -a "name=pf state=reloaded"
+shell> ansible srv.example.com -m service -a "name=pf state=reloaded"
 ```

 ## Troubleshooting

-As a first step enable backup of the configuration files.
+As a first step enable backup of the configuration files

 ```
 pf_backup_conf: yes